Rediscover Slowness in the Legendary

 You can reserve a seat as early as 90 days before you travel.
 It's recommended to make a reservation as early as possible in peak travel months.
 For seat reservations click here.

-- Summer: 3 times daily Zermatt to St. Moritz and back; 1 daily train to and from Davos.
+- Summer: 3 times daily Zermatt to St. Moritz and back (if coming from Davos by regular train, connect in Filisur);

 - Winter: 1 time daily from and to Zermatt/St. Moritz (change of trains in Filisur for Davos) and a 1 daily train from Brig to Chur and visa-versa.
 Check the current time table here.